modcommunity/how-to-install-skyrim-mods-on-pc/README.md

 **NOTE** - Always read the mod description and user posts before installing any mod.
 Some mods have special requirements or installation instructions!

 ## Installing Mods Through Vortex
-1. Login to your Nexus Mods account in your browser.
+1. Ensure you're logged into your Nexus Mods account through Vortex.
+    * You can click the **Login** button at the top-right of the application if not.
-2. Go to the mod page you want to install.
+3. Go to the mod's page you want to install on Nexus Mods' website.
-3. Click the **Mod Manager Download** button.
+4. If Vortex is supported, you'll see a **Vortex** button next to the **Manual** button on the right side.
+Click this button.
+    * If you don't see a Vortex button, it means the mod is **not supported** through Vortex and you'll need to **manually install** the mod (instructions included below).
+5. Choose what download type you want (e.g., slow download).
-4. The file should open in Vortex automatically.
+6. The file should open in Vortex automatically and start downloading.
-5. In Vortex:
-    1. Go to the `Mods` tab.
+    * Go to the **Downloads** tab through Vortex to check the progress!
-    2. Enable the mod.
-    3. Click `Deploy Mods` if prompted.
+7. The mod should be automatically installed.
+    * You can go to the **Mods** tab under the Skyrim section in the left sidebar to confirm if the mod is loaded.
+    * You can remove mods by clicking the **Remove** button located on the right side of the mod item.

 The mod should now be loaded the next time you launch Skyrim!